DeShrike/IntMachine/README.md

 A program must have a label called Main.
 This is where execution will start.

 A program must also have a variable called Stack.
 The stackpointer will be pointed to that variable when execution starts.

+There is no guard against stack overflow, so make the stack large enough.

 ## Variables